xvitaly/srcrepair/docs/help/source/fps-configs.rst

 To remove FPS-config, select it from the list of available configs, press **Remove selected config** (or **Remove installed config**) button and confirm this operation.

 If safe clean is enabled (green light in status bar), backup will be created automatically.
-You can restore or delete in on :ref:`BackUps <backups-about>` tab.
+You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 .. index:: FPS-configs, FPS-configs known issues, missing voice chat, missing sprays
 .. _fps-troubleshooting: